 Even though rhetorical questions are good at picking curiosity, they’ve gone overboard with those here.
 One or two would have sufficed; instead, they could’ve focused on making a small bullet list of the main perks.

-The block paragraph at the end of the copy is really big and intimidating.
+The block paragraph at the end of the copy is huge and intimidating.
 It would have been better to split it in half.

 Red Hat Open Source Webinar